dagmawibabi/dblogs/public/blogs/My Testimony.md

 # The Spirit Of Lust

 One night as I was in space with one girl just casually making out and all, I encountered the most strangest thing in my life.
-Me and and the girl I was with that night locked the room and were making out and at one moment I decided to open my eyes and in that moment in the middle of the classroom I saw a women clothed in white, with dirt and blood all over her cloth, with a messy hair and with bruised and scarred skin sitting in one of the chairs and grinning at me.
+Me and the girl I was with that night locked the room and were making out and at one moment I decided to open my eyes and in that moment in the middle of the classroom I saw a women clothed in white, with dirt and blood all over her cloth, with a messy hair and with bruised and scarred skin sitting in one of the chairs and grinning at me.
 She was almost satisfied with what I was doing with the girl beside me.
 It felt like worship.

 So I was shocked cause I remembered locking the door and even all the windows so there was no way for her to enter.
 I stopped what I was doing and double checked if what I was seeing was real or not.
 I even asked the girl with me if she saw the same thing, but she didn’t.
 So I thought I was just being delusional or my mind was playing tricks on me so I went back to making out.
 Ever since that night I would see that spirit follow me, in my room, with other people and so much more.